“I think it’s really important that people keep signing up to these type of trials to push research forward.”

 A trial looking at surgery to remove cancer that has spread to the lungs in people who have cancer that started in the bowel (PulMICC)

-This study is looking to see if removing cancer that has spread to the lungs improves survival.
-It is for people who have cancer that started in the bowel.
+This trial was done to see if removing cancer that has spread to the lungs improves survival.
+It was for people whose cancer started in the bowel.

 More about this trial